n1khilmane/documentation/content/en/docs/governance/resource-tags.md

 Dates and time intervals will conform to ISO 8601.

+### Configuration

+Configuration tags specify characteristics of the the genesis, management, and lifecycle management of the resource.
+Where the configuration is managed by a configuration management tool, the `bioc:managed-by` tag indicates the tool source.

-### Roles
+#### Roles

-These tags identify security principals (usually users) that have a specific current relationship with the resource to which the tag is attached.
+The tags `bioc:managed-by` and `bioc:created-by` identify security principals (usually users) that have a specific current relationship with the resource to which the tag is attached.
 For AWS resources, users with established IAM accounts within the Bioconductor AWS account (555219204010) will be identified as `iam-user-name@biocondcutor`.
 Example: `lori.shepherd@bioconductor`.
 For cross-account users, the user will be identified by their Amazon Resource Name.
 Example.
 User Luke_Skywalker who has cross-account permissions from account 999999997, will be identified as `arn:aws:iam::999999997:user/Luke_Skywalker`.